-Dried chillies used are usually imported from India.
-Types used are of either Guntur, Kashmiri or Byadagi.
-When possible, get dried chillies which are ca. 7 cm or longer.
-Short dried chillies are very spicy.
+Dried chillies used are usually imported from India like Guntur, Kashmiri or Byadagi.
+If possible, get dried chillies which are ca. 7 cm or longer as short dried chillies are very spicy.
 Learn how to pick dried chillies here.

-You can freeze chilli paste, of course!
-In fact, I usually prepare a big batch of chilli boh to freeze in silicon ice cube moulds.
-That way, I will always have chilli boh whenever I need it!
+You may freeze the chilli paste, of course!
+In fact, I usually prepare a big batch and freeze it in silicon ice cube moulds so that I will always have chilli boh whenever the need arises.

-You may also refridgerate chilli paste up up to 1 month in a clean and dry bottle.
+You may also refrigerate chilli paste for up to 1 month if kept in a clean and dry bottle.

-The crucial ingredient to making good Chilli Boh is the dried chillies.
+The crucial ingredient to making good chilli boh is the dried chillies.
 In Germany, the dried chilies sold are often very spicy.
-Choose dried chilies which are straight and generally large in size.
-Removing the chilli seeds and the accompanying membrane, which the seeds are attached to, helps to lessen the spiciness.
-Optionally, you can boil the dried chillies with vinegar to minimize the spiciness and also to further extend the shelf life of the Chilli Boh.
+Choose dried chillies which are straight and generally large in size.
+Removing the seeds and the accompanying membrane which the seeds are attached to help to lessen the spiciness.
+Optionally, you can boil the dried chillies with vinegar to minimize the spiciness and also to further extend the shelf life of the chilli boh.
 Learn more here to see how the seeds are removed and further processed to reduce its spiciness.

 Recipes using dried chilli paste or chilli boh

 As mentioned, chilli boh is added to dishes to make them spicy.
 Example of recipes using chilli boh are char kuey teow (stir-fried flat rice noodles), Penang Hokkien mee (Prawn Noodles)or USA fried rice.